Metrics in Detail

 Calculation

-Conversations need to be closed to be considered for the metric, as active Conversations may require followup.
+Conversations must be closed to be considered for the metric, as active Conversations may require follow-up.

 When calculating a % of Conversations that are FCR, we look at: